Do you think THEY are so different from US?

 Hydrogen Steel is a tense and thrilling mystery within a mystery, a tale of secrets and truth, and a journey to the limits of existence — and a bit beyond!

 "Hydrogen Steel is an enjoyable read, littered with powerfully godlike Fireminds (the Hydrogen Steel of the title), complex technologies, action and noir mystery.
 The characters are believable and sympathetic, the setting is intricately planned out ...
-It's not surprising that Hydrogen Steel was nominated for the Aurealis Awards for 2006." - Liz Grzyb, editor Ticonderoga Online
+It's not surprising that Hydrogen Steel was nominated for an Aurealis Awards." - Liz Grzyb, editor Ticonderoga Online

 "If you’re looking for a bit of a space adventure, an exploration of self and identity and a hint of romance, Hydrogen Steel will be a pleasant way to spend a rainy afternoon." - Alisa Krasnostein, AsIF